zglueck/workshop-demo/sections/4/develop.md

     - `dist`: the unzipped contents of the WebWorldWind-Distribution zip file
     - `test-report`: test output reports

     To build your application you will need a minimum of one of the provided libraries (worldwind.js or worldwind.min.js).
-It is also recommended to include the images directory and located it in the same path reference it exists in the directory.
+It is also recommended to include the images directory.
+The images directory provides the compass and view controls images so it is necessary if you plan on displaying those items.
+The images directory should be placed at the root of the file server.

-7. To retrieve the latest version of WebWorldWind simply:
+7. To retrieve the latest updates of WebWorldWind simply:

     ```
     git pull